javaswapdevelpment/java-document/core-products/lottery.md

 If you won, congrats!
 Share with your friends or in our community groups.

-The next lottery starts in 24h!
+The next lottery starts soon!

 ---